rusucosmin/courses/fop/lab05-07/README.md

 ## Problem statement
 Write an application for a book library.
 The application will store:
-*Books: <id>, <title>, <description>, <author>.
+1 Books: id, title, description, author
-*Clients: <clientId>, <name>, <CNP>.
+2 Clients: clientId, name, CNP.
 Create an application which allows the user to:
-*Manage the list of books and clients.
+3 Manage the list of books and clients.
-*Add, remove, update and list books and clients.
+4 Add, remove, update and list books and clients.
-*Search for a book; search for a client.
+5 Search for a book; search for a client.
-*Rent/return book.
+6 Rent/return book.
-*Reporting.
+7 Reporting.
 The reporting part of the application will allow generating a list of clients or books (maybe of certain type) ordered based on the user preference.
 Examples: most rented book, most active clients, clients with rented books ordered alphabetically, by number of rents, by year of publishing, etc.
-*Unlimited undo/redo functionality.
+8 Unlimited undo/redo functionality.
 Each step will undo/redo the previous operation that modified the data structure.

 ## Feature list
 |Feature no.    | Description                                           | Commands                                                                                                                              |